-To exact the blood-fine was as honourable as to take vengeance.-This maxim, begotten by Interest upon Legality, established itself both in Scandinavia and Arabia.
+To exact the blood-fine was as honourable as to take rengeance.-This maxim, begotten by Interest upon Legality, established itself both in Scandinavia and Arabia.
 It marks the first stage in a progress which, if carried out wholly, substitutes law for feud.
 In the society of the heathen Danes the maxim was a novelty; even in Christian Denmark men sometimes preferred blood to fees.

-MARRIAGE.-There are many reminiscences of archaic marriage customs in Saxo.
+Marriage customs in Saxo.
 The capture marriage has left traces in the guarded king's daughters, the challenging of kings to fight or hand over their daughters, in the promises to give a daughter or sister as a reward to a hero who shall accomplish some feat.
 The existence of polygamy is attested, and it went on till the days of Charles the Great and Harold